What is carpal tunnel syndrome?

 Symptoms of carpal tunnel syndrome

-The symptoms you should pay attention to are:
+Symptoms you should pay attention to include:

 - Numbness or numbness in the thumb, ring finger, index finger, and wrist.